jaskang/vite-plugin-markdown-preview/README.md

 # vite-plugin-vuedoc

-A vite plugin for markdown & vue preview
+A markdown & vue preview plugin for vite.

 ## Install